itthinx/affiliates/readme.txt

 The full changelog is available at [changelog.txt](https://github.com/itthinx/affiliates/blob/master/changelog.txt).

 = 4.0.5 =
-* Fixed URLs in Overview and Banners sections for cases where WP is installed in a sub-folder.
 * Moved registration prompt string from registration template inside the registration form.

 = 4.0.4 =